johnwesleyquintero/gas-vba-framework/inventory-report.md

 /**
  * @OnlyCurrentDoc
  * This script creates consolidated Amazon dashboards.
- * VERSION 15.1: Code Refinement.
+ * VERSION 15.2: Authorization and UI Refinement.
+ * - Fixed a permissions error by modifying the onOpen() trigger.
+The sidebar now opens only when the user clicks the menu item, which is a more robust authorization pattern.
- * - Removed unused sheet references ('FBA_Shipments_60_Days', 'Reserved_Inventory_Snapshot') from the CONFIG object for clarity and maintainability.
+ * - Removed unused 'analysis' and 'chartData' references from the CONFIG object for better clarity.
  * - Script logic remains focused on the new schema using 'FBA_Inventory_Snapshot' for both inventory and sales data.
  */